We are a team of experienced trial lawyers that can help in your radiology mistake or negligence claim.

 This occurs when a radiologist fails – either by omission or commission – to exercise reasonable care in providing their medical services.
 Furthermore, if the care doesn’t satisfy acceptable standards, the radiologist can be said to be negligent and thus sued for medical malpractice.

-For a free legal consultation with a radiology mistakes and negligence lawyer serving Minneapolis, call 612-349-2729
+For a legal consultation with a radiology mistakes and negligence lawyer serving Minneapolis, call 612-349-2729

 How Do Radiology Misdiagnoses Occur?